US presses Israel on civilian deaths, move to ‘lower intensity’ war in Gaza

 US President Joe Biden says Israel should be ‘more careful’ in order to protect civilians in Gaza.

-The United States has ramped up pressure on Israel to minimise civil deaths in Gaza as Washington presses its ally to shift to a “lower intensity” war against Hamas.
+The United States has ramped up pressure on Israel to minimise civilian deaths in Gaza as Washington presses its ally to shift to a “lower intensity” war against Hamas.

-Speaking to reporters as his top national security advisor visited Israel on Thursday, US President Joe Biden urged Israel to take greater care to protect civilians.
+Speaking to reporters as his top national security adviser visited Israel on Thursday, US President Joe Biden urged Israel to take greater care to protect civilians.

 Keep readinglist of 4 items